clydebarrow/esphome-docs-hugo/content/components/climate/climate_ir.md

   - `RAC-PT1411HWRU-F`: Temperature range is from 16 to 30; unit displays temperature in degrees Fahrenheit

 {{< note >}}
-- While they are identified as separate models here, the ``RAC-PT1411HWRU-C`` and ``RAC-PT1411HWRU-F`` are in fact the same physical model/unit.
+- While they are identified as separate models here, the `RAC-PT1411HWRU-C` and `RAC-PT1411HWRU-F` are in fact the same physical model/unit.
 They are separated here only because different IR codes are used depending on the desired unit of measurement.
 This only affects how temperature is displayed on the unit itself.

-- The ``RAC-PT1411HWRU`` model supports a feature Toshiba calls "Comfort Sense".
+- The `RAC-PT1411HWRU` model supports a feature Toshiba calls "Comfort Sense".
 The handheld remote control has a built-in temperature sensor and it will periodically transmit the temperature from this sensor to the AC unit.
-If a ``sensor`` is provided in the configuration with this model, the sensor's temperature will be transmitted to the ``RAC-PT1411HWRU`` in the same manner as the original remote controller.
-How often the temperature is transmitted is determined by the ``update_interval`` assigned to the ``sensor``.
-Note that ``update_interval`` must be less than seven minutes or the ``RAC-PT1411HWRU`` will revert to using its own internal temperature sensor; a value of 30 seconds seems to work well.
-See :doc:`/components/sensor/index` for more information.
+If a `sensor` is provided in the configuration with this model, the sensor's temperature will be transmitted to the `RAC-PT1411HWRU` in the same manner as the original remote controller.
+How often the temperature is transmitted is determined by the `update_interval` assigned to the `sensor`.
+Note that `update_interval` must be less than seven minutes or the `RAC-PT1411HWRU` will revert to using its own internal temperature sensor; a value of 30 seconds seems to work well.
+See [/components/sensor/index]({{< ref "/components/sensor/index" >}}) for more information.

 - This climate IR component is also known to work with Midea model MAP14HS1TBL and may work with other similar